 The Platinum Cashback Credit Card by American Express is one of our favourite cashback rewards cards for those seeking an easy and flexible rewards program.
 Cardholders earn an ongoing rewards rate between 1% and 1.25% on all purchases (with a higher initial cashback rate of 5%).
 The £25 annual fee is relatively low and annual rewards are not capped.
 You must spend at least £3,000 on your card a year in order to receive any cashback.
 Rewards appear at statement credits once a year.

 Quick Takeaway: Rewards on these cards are likely to be quite similar, averaging just over 1%.
-In deciding between these two cards, consider if you prefer the ease of a cashback card; or do you enjoy managing a points rewards program, with the opportunity to find great hotel deals and enjoy free hotel stays in, potentially, quite nice hotels!
+In deciding between these two cards, consider if you prefer the ease of a cashback card or if you want to manage a points rewards program, with the opportunity to find great hotel deals and enjoy free hotel stays in, potentially, quite nice hotels!